w3f/General-Grants-Program/grants/speculative/sunshine.md

 # Sunshine by Web3 Garden

-Web3 Garden is committed to building infrastructure to empower the underprivileged and liberate the oppressed.
-Sunshine is one of the flagship projects.
+Web3 Garden is committed to building infrastructure to empower the underprivileged and liberate the oppressed. **sunshine** is one of the flagship projects.

 ## Project Background

-We are designing and building a library of governance-oriented modules for a Polkadot parachain.
-This aligns with the Web3 Hermit governance parachain, but the scope of the initial grant is more narrow than a generic "DAO" chain.
+We are building governance modules with user interfaces for Polkadot parachains.
+This aligns with the Web3 Hermit governance parachain, but the scope of the initial grant is more narrow than a generic "DAO chain".
+Even so, it is worth noting that these modules might be useful for parachain governance in the absence of a canonical DAO chain (parachains can easily just configure these modules and add them to their chain instead of accessing them through SPREE or some other trusted communication channel).

-This grant application is for the design and implementation of four loosely coupled modules, a runtime to configure the modules to support instances of `sunshine` fund coordination mechanisms, and a Polkadot-js interface for user interaction.
+This grant application is for the design and implementation of four loosely coupled modules, a runtime to configure the modules, and a Polkadot-js interface for user interaction.
 The three-month objective includes
-* four loosely coupled modules
+* four loosely coupled runtime modules with a runtime that supports instances of [**sunshine**](https://web3garden.github.io/sunshine-book/) as an example configuration
-* a Polkadot-js user interface for organizations that use the modules
+* a Polkadot-js user interface for organizations to use the modules
-* a CLI tool for testing modules by constructing extrinsics with `substrate-ext`
+* a CLI tool for testing the modules by constructing extrinsics with [`substrate-subxt`](https://github.com/paritytech/substrate-subxt/)

-Sunshine uses four modules:
+The runtime will configure four modules:
-1. Court: define dispute conditions for each milestone associated with a grant and the repercussions — execute live accordingly
+1. `court`: define dispute conditions for each milestone associated with a grant and the dispute resolution conditions `=>` uses instances of `vote` and `futarchy` for governance of the court's rules
-2. Bank: define the pool of funds, its members, and the conditions for membership `=>` uses instances of `vote` for each `council` (based on `treasury`)
+2. `bank`: define the pool of funds, its members, and the conditions for membership `=>` uses instances of `vote` for each `committee` to make decisions, optional use of `futarchy` for enhanced forward guidance on spending decisions (possibly enforced by collateral requirements)
-3. Vote: define and configure voting algorithms to govern courts or banks
+3. `vote`: define and configure voting algorithms to govern courts or banks (*special features used: runtime instancing, offchain-workers*)
-4. Futarchy: define metagovernance `=>` how the vote module can change according to the preferences of stakeholders `=>` push the limits of application-based governance with metagovernance
+4. `futarchy`: define how the vote module can change according to the preferences of stakeholders `=>` push the limits of application-based governance with metagovernance  (*special features used: runtime instancing, offchain-workers*)

+The milestones and plan are described in detail further below.
+The first month will be dedicated to user research and interface design to derive the required functionality for each module.
+The second month will be dedicated to building the modules and constructing a runtime.
+The third month will be dedicated to testing and rewriting the modules (for increased modularity by abstracting shared behavior into traits).

 ## Legal Structure